somekindofdesign/two-dogs/README.md

 <h1>Welcome to Two Dogs!</h1>
 <p>Two Dogs is a blog site that hopes to bring light-hearted and entertaining content by showcasing events in the life of the Two Dogs - Wreckless Eric and Baby Jim.
-It includes stories, images and videos about what they get up to in their day-t0-day life.
+It includes stories, images and videos about what they get up to in their day-to-day life.
 Responsive Mockup</p>
 <br>